Salmon Confit: Make This Elegant Restaurant-Quality Dish in 20 Minutes

 Now about that olive oil… after you’re done cooking your fish, you don’t HAVE to send it all to waste (‘cuz you know, food is a terrible thing to waste…) Simply filter it and keep it in the refrigerator, then use it for cooking.
 So long as you use it within a handful of days, it’ll be perfectly safe.

-… and serve, garnished with a handful of micro-greens and homemade mayo, if desired.
+Let the excess oil drip for a few seconds, then serve garnished with a handful of micro-greens and homemade mayo, if you’re feeling fancy.

 And now, get ready to have your mind blown!